The 15 Internet Crime Stories That Make Cybersecurity Measures Essential

 1. The mom whose laptop was locked down by a ransomware attack

-Alina’s mom contacted the attacker through the ransomware’s communication feature and told her she can either pay to get her files back or lose them forever.
+Alina’s mom contacted the attacker through the ransomware’s communication feature.
+As all ransomware creators, he told her she can either pay to get her files back or lose them forever.
 Despite backing up her files 6 months ago, she decided that losing half a year’s worth of photos, documents and other files was too much, and so decided to pay the ransom.

 The price to unlock her files was 500$ in the first week and 1000$ in the second one, after which the files would be deleted.
-Payment was to be done in Bitcoin, an obscure and unfamiliar process which she had to learn on the fly.
+Payment was to be done in Bitcoin, a complicated process which she had to learn on the fly.

-The story: How my mom got hacked & What I’ve learned after my mom got hacked (and her data held for ransom)
+The full story is here: How my mom got hacked & What I’ve learned after my mom got hacked (and her data held for ransom)

-2. Tom was blackmailed using his hacked account at Ashley Madison
+2. Tom was blackmailed because of his hacked Ashley Madison account

-Tom started using AshleyMadison several years prior to it being hacked in 2015, as a way to cope with a strained and difficult marriage.
-The secret liaisons he formed on the website helped alleviate many of the tensions and stresses between him and his wife, to the point where the couple started to become functional again.
+Tom started using AshleyMadison several years prior to it being hacked in 2015, as a way to cope with a strained marriage.

-After the hack, cybercriminals contacted him and demanded 500$ to remove his name from a publicly searchable registry and not send an email of his AM affairs to his family.
+After the AshleyMadison hack, cyber criminals contacted him and demanded 500$ to remove his name from a publicly searchable registry.
+If not, they would also send an email to his family, informing them of Tom’s affair.

-In the end, Tom had to live knowing his affairs on AM could be exposed at any time by the hackers, people who took it up upon themselves to impart justice on people in circumstances they couldn’t, or wouldn’t, understand.
+In the end, Tom had to live knowing his affairs on AM could be exposed at any time by the hackers.
+Moreover, there were also people who took it up upon themselves to impart justice on people in circumstances they couldn’t, or wouldn’t, understand.

-3. How ethical hackers took full control of her system
+3. How ethical hackers took over her PC

 For a whole month, the hackers did an extensive research on Sophie, crawling through her Twitter and Facebook pages, Daily Telegraph articles and even found out her date of birth from a website on family trees.